mary-rossi/clash-royale/README.md

 - Hide the input after the deck has been saved
 - Add scrolling capabilities
 - Add a way to edit cards in deck
+- Remove duplicate cards from deck generator
+- When clicking save deck button more than once, stop from inserting extra inputs